Company Logo - Home Link

 SoHo’s significance in history has also been recognized nationally as it is listed on the National Register of Historic Places and was declared a National Historic Landmark in 1978.

-By the mid-1970s the enormous size of the lofts and the charm of the narrow streets paved with Belgium blocks and lined with gorgeous buildings invited real estate developers to buy up buildings and rent prices skyrocketed.
+By the mid-1970s the enormous size of the lofts and the charm of the narrow streets paved with Belgian blocks and lined with gorgeous buildings invited real estate developers to buy up buildings and rent prices skyrocketed.

 Related Posts: